ahwinkelman/School_District_Analysis/README.md

 Scores by school spending
 With the updated formats of scores and % passing, there was no impact to the $631-$645 spending bin where Thomas High School is categorized.
 If we expand the decimal places there is a minimal drop in overall passing % from 62.85% to 62.77%.

+Overall, the schools that spent less than $586 per student performed the best in the district.

 Original